 The Problem of Structural Dependence: The Case of the (Un)Just Green Transition

 The following routine scenarios in capitalist democracies have a parallel structure to the Seattle case.
 A government tries to implement popular demands such as protection of the environment, promotion of the welfare of precarious workers, or egalitarian division of parenting between genders.
 Achieving these goals while securing a reasonably stable, functioning economy is neither physically impossible nor morally impermissible nor constitutionally illegitimate.
 Yet, governments frequently run into an obstacle in pursuit of these demands.
 Their pursuit tends to hurt the bottom line of businesses.
-Environmentally clean production facility, higher wages, paid parental leave are all costly.
+Environmentally clean production facilities, higher wages, and paid parental leave are all costly.
 Accordingly, firms often respond to policy by slowing down production and investment.
 For example, the government legislates stronger protection for trade unions, and firms automate the production process and lay off workers.
 Emission caps are introduced, and factories are relocated to a different jurisdiction.
 Parental leave is more stringently enforced, and employers stop hiring women.
 In these cases, firms seem to frustrate social aims that the electorate democratically chose to pursue.

 This course of events is no surprise to government officials in a capitalist democracy.
-Not infrequently, they anticipate the responses from businesses even before they act.
-Then, to secure their cooperation, government officials preemptively adjust the policy so as to mitigate the impact on the bottom line of businesses, with offsetting benefits such as tax breaks, subsidies, or relaxing of regulation in one of their desired areas.
-Yet, such incentives can undermine the point of a policy when it was partly intended to have private businesses share the burdens of achieving a social goal, as in the Seattle’s attempt to raise corporate tax for their housing crisis.
+Not infrequently, officials anticipate these and similar responses from businesses even before they act.
+Then, to secure business cooperation, government officials preemptively adjust the policy so as to mitigate the impact on the bottom line of businesses, with offsetting benefits such as tax breaks, subsidies, or relaxed regulations.
+Yet, such incentives can undermine the point of a policy when it was partly intended to have private businesses share the burdens of achieving a social goal, as in the Seattle City Council’s attempt to raise corporate tax revenue to address a housing crisis.

-We see these dynamics play out on an unprecedented scale in the urgent task of decarbonizing the economy, or in short, the green energy transition.
-The transition requires annual investment expenditure of 4-5 trillion dollars to development of green technologies and their implementation in production processes.
+We see these dynamics play out on an unprecedented scale in the urgent task of decarbonizing the economy, or the green energy transition.
+The transition requires annual investment of 4-5 trillion dollars in the development and deployment of green technologies.
 This financial mobilization goes beyond the capacity of public investment and urgently requires the cooperation of private capital.
 Yet, many of the much-needed green projects are irrational from a business perspective.
 The costs are high and overwhelmingly frontloaded, while the benefits are uncertain and, even if successful, hard to monetize.
-Accordingly, the CEO of BlackRock, one of the “Big Three” asset management companies that together account for 88 percent of the total stock of S&P 500 firms, have called on the governments to “de-risk” the green transition—that is, ensure private investors against potential losses on green investments, while they reap the benefits from successful investments.
+Accordingly, the CEO of BlackRock, one of the “Big Three” asset management companies that together account for 88 percent of the total market capitalization of S&P 500 firms, has called on governments to “de-risk” the green transition—that is, ensure private investors against potential losses on green investments, even while they reap the benefits from successful investments.

-Notice how the call for “de-risking” frustrates one of the popular demands—often called “the just green transition”—to decarbonize the economy in a way that empowers or at minimum does not impose unfair burdens on the vulnerable low-income population.
-Global investors would reap the upsides of the investment risk-free, while any losses would be backed by public funds of governments.
-But if governments refuse to de-risk, investment would not be mobilized at the required scale, and the world will not see a green transition, let alone a just green transition.
-Again, simply by exercising their investment rights in pursuit of profit, capital owners and managers can undermine the realization of a popular aim, steering policy in favor of their interests.
+Notice how the call for “de-risking” frustrates the popular demand commonly referred to as “the just green transition”—the demand to decarbonize the economy in a way that empowers or at minimum does not impose unfair burdens on the vulnerable low-income population.
+On the proposal recommended by business like BlackRock, global investors would reap the upsides of green investment risk-free, while any losses would be borne by taxpayers.
+The implicit threat, of course, is that if governments refuse to de-risk business investment in clean energy technologies, investment will not be mobilized at the required scale, and the world will not see a green transition, let alone a just green transition.
+In this way, simply by exercising their investment rights in pursuit of profit, capital owners and managers can undermine the realization of a popular aim, steering policy in favor of their interests.